Why “just in case” is a dead end phrase

 It’s the clue.
 It’s the indication that it is time to act.

-The next time you find yourself justifying keeping something “just in case”, ask yourself what that means.
-Question your own motives.
+The next time you justify keeping something “just in case”, ask yourself what that means and gently question your motives.

 Be conscious of what you own, and why.
-Make sure what you keep does its job of beautifying your life and your space.
+And make sure what you keep does its job of beautifying your life and your space.

 Otherwise, it’ll likely lead you down a dead-end road.